Dentist Took The Wrong Tooth Out – How Much Can I Claim?

 While risks can be associated with any medical procedure, and surgeries will inherently carry a higher risk, these should still be marginal.
 Medical practitioners such as dentists, oral surgeons and hospitals themselves should take every step to mitigate these risks or errors.
 All medical practitioners, such as dentists, owe their patients a duty of care.
 This means that they have a responsibility to provide appropriate care to the reasonably expected standard.
 It also means that if the patient has been harmed, they may be able to claim compensation.

-If you suffer because your dentist extracted the wrong tooth, you can start a personal injury claim.
-You can contact us on the number above or by using the contact form and requesting a callback.
+If you suffer because your dentist extracted the wrong tooth, you can start a dental negligence claim.
+You can contact us on the number above or by using the contact form or live chat and requesting a callback.
 If you prefer to send the details of your claim in an email, you can do so to firstname.lastname@example.org.